tsphethean/stubber/readme.md

 Stubber - A node.js SOAP Stubber
 --------------------------------

 Stubber provides an easy to maintain method of stubbing SOAP services.
+It is designed to sit in your test environment and act as a stub for the services you haven't build yet, the third parties you haven't connected to, or the ones you know don't have the test data you need.

+The idea is simple, for a given SOAP request, respond with a given SOAP response.
+One endpoint, multiple responses.
+Easy to add new responders and easily able to scale.

 Usage:
 ------